Greetings! Bjork here.

 We love to hear from you guys, if you ever have any questions feel free to drop us an email:

 P.S.
-We donate the affiliate and advertising income from Pinch of Yum to an orphanage in the Philippines called Children’s Shelter of Cebu.
+We are donating this month’s affiliate and advertising income from Pinch of Yum to an orphanage in the Philippines called Children’s Shelter of Cebu.
 It’s an amazing organization that is changing lives.
 You should check it out!

 P.S.S.
 Lindsay has parent teacher conferences tonight, so I’m off to Chipotle.
 The job of a Chief Overeating Officer never ends.